dotnet/docs-aspire/docs/fundamentals/components-overview.md

     > [!TIP]
     > Components that are designed to connect to Azure services also support passwordless authentication and authorization using [Azure RBAC](/azure/role-based-access-control/overview), which is the recommended approach for production apps.

-1. In your orchestrator project (the project with the _*.AppHost_ suffix), add a reference to the worker service project.
+1. In your app host project (the project with the _*.AppHost_ suffix), add a reference to the worker service project.
 If you're using Visual Studio, you can use the [**Add .NET Aspire Orchestrator Support**](setup-tooling.md#add-orchestration-projects) project context menu item to add the reference automatically.
 The following code snippet shows the project reference of the _AspireApp.AppHost.csproj_:

     :::code language="xml" source="snippets/components/AspireApp/AspireApp.AppHost/AspireApp.AppHost.csproj" highlight="16":::